oteetee/HNG-task-1/README.md

 # HNG-task-1
-This a repo for my first task
+This a repository for my first task